spiral/docs/docs/en/http/request-response.md

 > **Note**
 > `Spiral\Http\Request\ServerBag` will automatically normalize all requested server values.
 This makes it possible to
-> get value without using all uppercase letters for the names:
+> get value without using all uppercase letters for names:

 ```php
 /** @var \Spiral\Http\Request\InputManager $input */